Mombasa Streets: ‘Kizingo Boulevard’ – ‘Oni Alpha Site’ Interim

 Meanwhile, the Covenant’s persistence is something to admire.

 The Covenant successfully break through the doors and advance in waves.
-Stacker and Mickey will call out the direction of new waves to help you concentrate your fire.
-As Stacker recommends, use the turret to help hold your ground.
+The police officers and Mickey will yell out the direction from which they’re coming to help you concentrate your fire.
+As Pete said, use the turret to help hold your ground.
+At first only left and only right, with Jackals and suicide Grunts, then finally the Covenant comes from both directions at the same time led by Brutes.

-When you’ve successfully stopped the Covenant from advancing through the front of the building, you’re given a brief respite–the first real rest since the level began.
-“ONI Alpha Site” is unlike many other Halo levels in the urgency it conveys.
-Most levels have you fighting an entrenched enemy, or defending a certain location, whereas “ONI” sees you doing the opposite: falling back and retreating.
-Bungie not only emphasized your weakness compared to the Master Chief in your base abilities, but also the mission design itself.
-You’re fighting against a seemingly endless force, and this is the small breather you get before the pressure starts up again.
+When you’ve successfully stopped the Covenant from advancing through the front of the building, you’re given a brief respite – the first of which since the level began.
+Having some time to think about it, “ONI Alpha Site” is unlike many other Halo levels in the urgency it conveys.
+There’s never a dull moment.
+Most Halo levels have you fighting an entrenched enemy, or defending a certain location, whereas “ONI” sees you doing the opposite: falling back.
+You’re fighting against a seemingly endless force.

 There isn’t enough time to explore the surrounding area before more trouble arrives:

-Like the enemies in the Firefight map, a Phantom uses the landing pads at the back of the building to drop off more Grunts, Jackals, and Brutes.
+A sole Phantom will use the landing pads at the back of the building to drop off more Grunts, Jackals, and Brutes.
 If you’re low on ammunition there’s always the Covenant weapons available from the previous engagement.

-Unlike Firefight, the Covenant will not follow you into the pit.
-They’ll hang back and make you come to them through the narrow support beams of the lobby.
+A word to the wise: The Covenant will not follow you into the pit.
+They’ll hang back and make you come to them.
+Barring some fancy footwork on your part, you’re going to have to fight your way around the support beams of the lobby.
 Engage selectively, and fall back to the pit whenever you need to regain health, and you’ll get through them.

-There’s finally a real lull in the combat to allow you to explore your surroundings.
+There’s finally a lull in the combat; long enough to take in your surroundings.
 An excursion to one of the landing pads will reveal how close this building is to the space elevator.
-Miraculously no debris hit the ONI building, and the sense of scale the player gets from being so close to the elevator–and so much of its smoke obscuring a large portion of the sky–it’s hard not to feel small.
-If you are playing the missions out of order, this vista is another visual bookmark as to what timeframe you’re playing in.
+Miraculously no debris hit the ONI building, and the sense of scale the player gets from being so close to the elevator – and so much of its smoke obscuring a large portion of the sky – it’s hard not to feel small.

-Inside, however, the architecture is less severe, with tall support beams, elevators, and an ONI memorial on the back wall between the two landing pads.
-Three dedications hang in this space.
-Two of them on the far left and the far right list the names of ONI officers who “gallantly gave their lives in the defense of the human race.”
-The one in the middle is the most interesting for extended fiction fans: Dedications to Preston J. Cole, Michael Stanforth, Catherine Halsey, and their accomplishments throughout their careers.
+This outer area of the building seems to be some sort of grand lobby – or maybe a memorial, maybe both.
+The visual style is similar to Halo 2’s “Cairo Station,” sporting more metal than other interiors you’ve seen in the game.
+The building is very vertical with its support beams, elevators, and the dedications.
+There’s a wall between the two landing pads from which three dedications hang.
+Two of them, the far left and the far right, list the names of ONI officers who “gallantly gave their lives in the defense of the human race.”
+The one in the middle is the most interesting for fiction fans: Dedications to Preston J. Cole, Michael Stanforth, Catherine Halsey, and their accomplishments throughout their careers.

 Keyes righted his chair and offered it to the Admiral.
 He sat down and leaned forward.
 “I wanted to congratulate you personally on the miracle you performed here, Keyes.”